 Using a government grant, Havant Borough Council engaged the design and master planning experts, Levitt Bernstein, to find out what residents in the area would like the development to be like.

-To do this the Commonplace online questionnaire was available from 30th January to 30th March 2017.
-You can still view all of the comments received, as well as the most update news here.
+To do this an online questionnaire was available from 30th January to 30th March 2017.

 Latest update: May 2017